oracle-livelabs/apex/apex-professional-hol20/remote-deployment.md

 In this lab, you will:

-- Export application with supporting Objects.
+- Export application with Supporting Objects.

 - Use Remote Deployment to deploy your Application.